Leonardo at RIAT 2025

 RAF Typhoon Display Team

-Piloted by RAF Typhoon Display Team pilot Flight Lieutenant Matthew Brighty, the aircraft wowed crowds with its incredible agility and awesome power throughout the RIAT weekend.
+Piloted by RAF Typhoon Display Team pilot Flight Lieutenant Nathan Shawyer, the Typhoon will wow crowds with its incredible agility and awesome power throughout the RIAT weekend.
 Leonardo provides over 60% of the Typhoon’s avionics and is incredibly proud to sponsor the RAF Typhoon Display Team.

 C-27J Spartan

-The Italian Air Force's Leonardo C-27J Spartan aircraft – the world’s most effective multi-mission medium turboprop airlifter – flew during the weekend.
+The Italian Air Force's Leonardo C-27J Spartan aircraft – the world’s most effective multi-mission medium turboprop airlifter – will fly during the weekend.

 T-346A